ulmerkott/ha-modbus_devices/docs/02_Groups.md

 When a group is read, all data from the lowest to the highest address in that group is read, and inserted into the corresponding datapoint.

-Modbus support a maximum of 125 registers in one telegram, so if your group spans a larger number of registers than this, the request will not be performed, and an erro thrown.
+Modbus supports a maximum of 125 registers in one telegram, so if your group spans a larger number of registers than this, the request will not be performed, and an error thrown.

 ## Group definitions